Nateu/rockCrystal/README.md

 Quick [demo vid](https://youtu.be/Ggz6RaoXq9g) I made to show of current status!

 ## To Do List
 - Make the new Ore spawn during world generation.
+[Done: 29-07-2015]
+- Alpha tests
 - Refactor the generation code
 - (optional) make generation a sequence instead of instant spawning in